technoabsurdist/minimal-ml/README.md

 - **Translate and Talk**: Translates text from one language to another and then converts the translated text to speech.
 - **Youtube Video Download (MP4)**: Downloads a Youtube video in MP4 format given its URL.
 - **Detect Language and Translate**: Detects the language of the text and translates it to a specified target language.
+- **Audio Enhancement**: Enhances the quality of an mp3 or wav file.

 ## Setup